 Breakfast, Lunch, Dinner |

-After breakfast, we make our descent back to Namche Bazzar.
-We will descend, taking the same route we took while going uphill, passing through Phunki Tenga.
-You can walk at your own pace as the trail gets easier.
-We will reach Namche Bazzar in the late afternoon, and you can either take some rest or explore the internet cafes, bakeries, and shops here.
-Overnight stay at Namche Bazzar.
+We can walk at our own pace as the trail gets easier.
+We will reach Namche Bazaar in the late afternoon, and we can either take some rest or explore the internet cafes, bakeries, and shops here.
+Overnight stay at Namche Bazaar.

 Day 14